 Being a single mom while taking classes toward a graduate degree is challenging, to say the least!

 It requires a lot of self-discipline, great time management skills, no sleep and lots, (and lots!) of wine!
 I found that doing school work after putting my munchkin to sleep worked for me.
-Considering I work full-time, and have to attend class on campus twice a week, I don’t really have much time for my own personal life, but I worked that out by creating a social calendar that I shared with my toddler.
+Considering I work full-time, and had to attend class on campus twice a week, I didn’t really have much time for my own personal life, but I worked that out by creating a social calendar that I shared with my toddler.
 She had my undivided attention until bedtime, and then I would work on assignments and research papers late into the night.

 On weekends, we would have play-dates and events, come home for bedtime, and I went right back at it with my work.
 I remember my daughter once said she had to bring her toy laptop to lunch because she had “lots of work to do!”.
 I also remember being very tired some mornings and taking a little extra time getting ready for work and she said, “You need your rest too, Mom.
 It can’t always be work, work, work!”
 And boy, she is right!
 I have a very wise and caring little girl.